suXinjke/suxin.space/items/secretary-bird.md

 title: SECRETARY BIRD
 subtitle: COMMUNITY BOT
 icon: file-code
+status: Retired
+statusIcon: times
-image: /img/secretary_bird.jpg
+image: /img/secretary_bird_retired.jpg
 ---
-Initially made to moderate and ban for disgusting chat messages, **Secretary bird** was then transfered to a certain **Discord community** I'm no longer a part of.
+Originally created to moderate and ban for disgusting chat messages, **Secretary bird** was then transferred to a certain **Discord community** I'm no longer a part of.

-Nowadays, this bird bot keeps answering the dumbest questions, can announce **Twitch streams** and is also available to use **Twitter**.
+This bird bot used to answer the dumbest questions, announced **Twitch streams** and was also available to use **Twitter**.

 By interacting with the bot we've found out that it's rather angry and loves **pepsi** and **kit-kat** alot.

+On **MAY 12th** bot was shutdown due to it's services no longer being required and hosting expenses not worth it.

-Nothing impressive, but always got the job done, [source code here](https://github.com/suXinjke/SecretaryBird).
+Nothing impressive, but it always got the job done, [source code here](https://github.com/suXinjke/SecretaryBird).